Guy Fawkes: Terrorist

 The Gunpowder Plot

-Catesby and his co-conspirators had a simple goal: murder the entire English government and replace them with a Catholic theocracy.
-They planned to kidnap the King’s nine-year old daughter and install her as a Catholic queen.
+Catesby and his co-conspirators had an ambitious but simple goal: dig a tunnel under the parliament building, fill the tunnel with gunpowder, set it off and murder the entire English government.
+Then create a Catholic theocracy by kidnapping the King’s nine-year old daughter and installing her as a Catholic queen.
 Pope Clement VIII had issued a decree to English Catholics not to rebel against King James because the Pope correctly feared any such rebellion would only increase anti-Catholic persecution in England.
 Catesby was informed of the Pope’s decree by a Catholic priest, but Catesby refused to follow it.

 Guy Fawkes Today

 England celebrates the 5th of November as Guy Fawkes Day, better known as Bonfire Night.
-It is like the Fourth of July in the U.S. Mostly now people use it as an excuse to whoop it up and drink alcohol.
+It is like the Fourth of July in the U.S. Today, people mostly use the holiday as an excuse to whoop it up and drink alcohol.
 Burning effigies is as archaic now as is xenophobia about the “Catholic threat.”

 Today, a few people who read more comic books than history books ludicrously use the Guy Fawkes mask as a symbol.
 Some claim it symbolizes the fight for civil liberties against oppressive government.
 This is a shockingly ignorant delusion.
 It is the height of absurdity to use as a symbol for civil liberties a henchman in a terrorist gang who tried to bring about a theocratic dictatorship through mass murder.
 Anarchists also use the Guy Fawkes mask as a symbol of their hatred for government and rule of law.
 But Guy Fawkes was not against government.
 He was against Protestants.
 Perhaps to 17th century Catholics, Guy Fawkes was a freedom fighter, but to everyone else he should be seen as the terrorist and bigot that he was.